Eliana Bórmida: Career

 From 1995 to 2003 she was a delegate of the National Commission of Museums and of Monuments and Historical Places (CNMMyLH) and of the International Council on Monuments and Sites (ICOMOS) Argentina.
 Bórmida started on this track early in her career when she participated in the meetings organized by the Institute of History coordinated by Marina Waisman, a pioneer in the field in Argentina.
 In 2007 she was recognized by the Office of the President of Italy with the Order of the Star of Italian Solidarity.
 In 2014 she was declared an illustrious citizen of the city of Mendoza.

-She is currently engaged in her activity with the studio and maintains an active participation in meetings and specialized publications related to agro-industrial architecture, agricultural tourism, and the conservation and promotion of natural and cultural heritage.
+In 2014, she remained engaged with her studio and was a participant in meetings and specialized publications related to agro-industrial architecture, agricultural tourism, and the conservation and promotion of natural and cultural heritage.
+In June 2025, Time Out reported that since co-founding Bórmida & Yanzón with Mario Yanzón, she had led over thirty winery projects in Argentina, including in Cafayate.
+She also led largescale projects such as a hotel at Lago Moreno, and the Vesta residential building in Mendoza.